 Place chicken in the bottom of the Instant Pot.
 Toss onion over the top.
 In a small bowl, whisk together the soy sauce, honey, ketchup, garlic, oil, sesame oil and red pepper flakes.
 Pour over chicken and turn to coat.

-Cook on high pressure for 20 minutes (for the smaller amount of chicken) or 25 for the larger.
+Cook on high pressure for 20 minutes.
 When finished, quick release and remove chicken and leave the sauce in the pot.
-Cut chicken into bite sized pieces.
+Cut chicken into bite-sized pieces.

 Set the instant pot to saute on the high setting.
 Bring to a boil, then whisk in the cornstarch/water mixture.
 Cook for three or four minutes, whisking now and then until sauce is at desired thickness.
 Turn off, add the chicken back in and coat with the sauce.